Scuba diving with sharks key questions and answers – The truth unveiled about sharks and shark behaviour

 The conclusion is therefore that whilst there have been lemon shark attacks on humans, they are extremely rare and are unlikely to be on scuba divers.

 Blue shark attacks have led to four fatalities since records began from 1580.
 So it’s safe to assume that these sharks are very unlikely to attack scuba divers.

 Blue sharks are similar to mako sharks as they inhabit open water away from the shoreline in deeper waters.
 This means they are rarely in contact with scuba divers in any case.

 There’s more chance of a fisherman getting bitten by a blue shark, as these sharks are fished as game fish due to their speed.

 How do you survive a shark attack?

-I want to begin the question by saying how unlikely it would be to have to defend yourself against a shark attack.
+I want to begin the question by saying that it’s unlikely you will have to defend yourself against a shark attack.
 But I wanted to answer a question that’s asked by scuba divers about surviving a shark attack.

 Sharks are curious by nature, but on the whole sharks stay away from scuba divers.
 But when they do choose to get closer, keep them in sight and stay relaxed.